Appinventiv Call Button

 First, let’s take a strategic look at what data analytics is in practice.
 How is data analytics in banking really used?

 This includes internal data like account activity, support logs, or payment behaviour.
-It also brings in external signals—location patterns, credit history, and even social media feedback.
+It also brings in external signals such as location patterns, credit history, and even social media feedback.
 What matters is how everything connects to build a 360-degree view of the customer and the business.

 Here’s what that shift looks like: